SwaksharDeb/SwaksharDeb.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Generative Art
+  - Graph Signal Processing
-  - Games
+  - Graph Neural Networks
-  - Computer simulations
+  - Computer Vison

 # Education to show in About widget
 education: